fjfabz/Mini_Yolov3/README.md

-The goal of hacking darknet is running yolov3 net more fast and simple on Android, Raspberry Pi, other lightweight devices.
+The repo makes yolov3 net more fast and simple on Android, Raspberry Pi, other lightweight devices.
 The core' size limited to 200kb and you can modify and customize easily.

 The YOLOv3-tiny network can running with high FPS (22ms/52mAP), everything unrelated was dropped, including cuda computing, trainning period and some layers.